When first introduced, malware and viruses were ways for hackers to get into people’s computers and the backend of their systems.

 However, no one truly comprehended the whole potential of executing malware to attack systems.

 With the digital age, everything changed.

-Instead targeting individual systems, ransomware is wreaking havoc on organisations now more than ever.
-Hackers have realised that extorting data from larger corporations is far more profitable.
+Instead of targeting individual systems, ransomware is wreaking havoc on organizations now more than ever.
+Hackers have realized that extorting data from larger corporations is far more profitable.
 They would either threaten to release the company’s client data, including bank account numbers and addresses, or they would demand money in exchange for keeping quiet about the company’s data breach.